 For example, prior to the 2019 season, the Kansas City Chiefs were +600 to win the Super Bowl.
 They would go on to face the San Francisco 49ers who were +4000 prior to the season.
 After a very successful season, the Chiefs would land themselves at -121 prior to the Super Bowl, where they would land a come from behind victory.

 The oddsmakers were once again accurate in their assessments, giving the Chiefs near the top odds before the season and landing them as a favorite prior to the game that they won.
-Sports bettors who understood these odds and tracked them through the season found themselves victorious as well.
+Currently, the Chiefs look poised to push forward again this year especially with Clyde Edwards-Helaire as their sparkly new weapon.
+NFL season 2020/21 is underway, and not a moment too soon.

 Current Super Bowl Odds – Super Bowl LV 2021